davechouinard/pi-audio-setup/README.md

 ## Connect
 Use a browser on a computer or phone to connect to the pi and start playing music.

+When prompted leave the user name blank and type in the password you set earlier.

 `http://<pi-address>:8080/`